SanmiDaniels/trigobiz/README.md

 # trigobiz
-trigobiz is aimed to as codetrik official ecommerse web application that allows the company to execute her dropshipping business model.
+trigobiz is aimed as codetrik official E-Commerce web application that allows the company to execute her dropshipping business model.